OutSystems/docs-bestpractices/src/architecture/data/archive.md

 * Restore archived data back to the main catalog.
 * Search data directly in the archive Entities.

 Due to the volume of data, the archive catalog is less performant than the main catalog.
-To manage the end user expectations in terms of response time, implement a toggle that the end user must explicitly set whenever he/she wants to interact with the archived data.
+To manage the end user expectations in terms of response time, implement a toggle that the end user must explicitly set before interacting with the archived data.

 ![](images/archive-3.png?width=600)